scottvr/gtrsnipe/README.md

 - Created TabFormatter for proper guitar tablature output
 - Added measure bars and timing markers
 - Implemented proper string representation
+- (original implementation was just lists of 5th (power) chords, and not actually in tab notation

 ## Performance Validation & Optimization